Freeyourgadget/Gadgetbridge/README.md

     * K-9 mails received
     * Conversations messages
     * Generic Android notifications
-* Synchronize the time to the Mi Band
+* Synchronize the time to the Mi Band 2
 * Display firmware version
-* Heart rate measurement (alpha)
+* Heart rate measurement on demand and during sleep
+* Synchronize activity data (alpha)
 * Set alarms on the Mi Band 2

 ## How to use (Mi Band 1+2)